Path: Community Settings >> Engagement >> Campaigns

 The latest feature in Campaign is an end date for each stage in the campaign.
 This will stop the members from any participation like voting and comments in that particular stage after the end date specified.

 This will reflect as a Timeline in the campaign details section.

-Administrators, global moderators and campaign moderator (specific archived campaign moderator) can edit, add comment, add an attachment to an idea.
+Administrators, global moderators and campaign moderators (specific archived campaign moderators) can edit, add comments, add an attachment to an idea.
 However campaign moderator (other active campaigns) and a standard user would be able to only view the ideas and comments, no activity would be allowed.